lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 {{Fig-SCHCCOAP}} shows some examples for CoAP architecture and the SCHC rule's scope.
 A rule can cover all headers from IPv6 to CoAP, in which case SCHC C/D is performed at the device and at the LPWAN boundary.
-If an end-to-end encryption mechanisms is used between the device and the application, CoAP must be compressed independently of the other layers.
+If an end-to-end encryption mechanisms is used between the device and the application, CoAP MAY be compressed independently of the other layers.
 The rule ID and the compression residue are encrypted using a mechanism such as DTLS.
 Only the other end can decipher the information.
 Layers below may also be compressed using other SCHC rules (this is out of the scope of this document).
 OSCORE {{I-D.ietf-core-object-security}} can also define 2 rules to compress the